allegro/blog/_posts/2024-01-22-couchbase-expired-docs-tunning.md

 However, a critical challenge arises when the replication mechanism lags behind the Round-Trip Time (RTT) of client requests, as illustrated in the diagram below.
 The red rectangle in the diagram symbolizes the replication process of a single write operation.
-If this process takes longer than the back-and-forth exchange of HTTP response and request, the client may receive an improper view.
+If this process takes longer than the back-and-forth exchange of HTTP response and request, the client may receive an invalid view.
 It's crucial to note that the second request is directed straight to data center B and is not proxied by _DATA CENTER A_.

 Mitigating this issue, short of radical architectural changes, becomes a significant concern.
 The intricacies of replication timing are central to ensuring